GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

 <!--

-## Task 2: Installing and Connecting to OpenRouteService
+## Task 2: Installing and Connecting to OpenRouteService <a id="task-2-installing-and-connecting-to-openrouteservice"></a>

 1. If not yet installed, add the **OpenRouteService Plugin**:
    - Go to `Plugins → Manage and Install Plugins…`